 That assumption was also made after I read a review of The Perk, saying that the book is fast paced.
 Nothing could be farther from the truth.

 This novel sounds like a moral sciences and social sciences lesson.
-It is a full detailed guide of why people leave small town in Texas and make a beeline to Austin for money.
+It is a full-on detailed guide of why people leave their small towns in Texas and make a beeline to Austin for money.